MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-userCases.md

 This section describes which work is needed to add balance to your current subscription, this is useful if you are selling prepaid plans or if you sell data packages once a postpaid subscription runs out of Internet data.

 1. Implement the Walled Garden
-2. Implement the Get Balance API, this will ensure that you are able to control the behavior of network flyout depending in the status of the subscription
+2. Implement the Balance API, this will ensure that you are able to control the behavior of network flyout depending in the status of the subscription
 3. Implement the Mobile Operator web portal
 4. Implement the [adding balance](mobile-plans-callbacks.md#adding-balance) control back to Mobile Plans.